ashleefoureyes/quackjaws/deliverable4-code/README.txt

   - View/Edit Animals
   - Add Client
   - View Clients
-  - Run Algorithm (Not yet implemented)
+  - Run Algorithm
+  - View Results
   - Logout

 If you log in as a client you will be given the following options (to view the